UNSW Appeal, Suspension, and Termination Guides

 Accuracy note

-This summary was refreshed against the public UNSW pages cited in this cluster on 2026-04-24 UTC.
-Students should still confirm the current university wording in their own notice and on the relevant official page before filing.
+This summary was refreshed against the public UNSW pages cited in this cluster on 2026-04-26 UTC.
+Students should still confirm the current university wording in their own notice and on the relevant official page before filing, especially because the official appeal pages currently display a not-accepting-appeals status for the listed student streams.

 How the current UNSW undergraduate standing path affects appeal strategy